FAForever/fa/README.md

 Changelog
 ---------

 Here is the complete [changelog](changelog.md).
-There is an [alternative changelog](http://patchnotes.faforever.com/) particularly for balance patches in a user-friendly.
+There is an [alternative changelog](http://patchnotes.faforever.com/) for balance patches in a user-friendly format.

 Contributing
 ------------